MTSU SME Robotics Challenge Team scores big at National Robotics Challenge in Marion, Ohio!

 The Robert E. and Georgianna West Russell Chair of Manufacturing Excellence is designed to promote quality interaction with local industry.
 Students are encouraged to benefit from the scheduled activities, seminars, and short courses sponsored by the Chair of Manufacturing Excellence.

-The department offers Bachelor of Science degrees in Engineering Technology, Environmental Science, and Mechatronics Engineering.
+The department offers Bachelor of Science degrees in Engineering Technology and Mechatronics Engineering.

 The Engineering Technology major includes three concentrations: Computer Engineering Technology, Electro-Mechanical Engineering Technology, and Mechanical Engineering Technology.
 The Mechatronics Engineering major is the only engineering degree that MTSU offers at this time.